jeremytammik/tbc/a/2043_lookup_geo_visual.md

 ####<a name="6"></a> RevitLookup 2025.0.7

 [RevitLookup 2025.0.7](https://github.com/jeremytammik/RevitLookup/releases/edit/2025.0.7) implements
-solid scaling, theme synchronisation with revit and other improvements:
+solid scaling, theme synchronisation with Revit and other improvements:

 Solid scaling: